mmorana1/marcom/_talks/2014-October 7.md

 ---
-title: "Application Threat Modeling"
+title: "Creating Actionable Intelligence and the Visualization of Big Data Analytics"
 collection: talks
 type: "Talk"
-permalink: /talks/2008-November 23
+permalink: /talks/2014-October 7
-venue: "OWASP Cincinnati, OH, USA"
+venue: "London, U.K."
-date: 2008-11-23
+date: 2014-10-7
-location: "Cincinnati, Ohio"
+location: "London, U.K."
 ---

-This presentation covers the topic of Application Threat Modeling (ATM) as a systematic approach to identifying security risks in software applications.
-It describes how ATM can be used at different stages of the software development lifecycle, from requirements to design to testing.
-The key steps of ATM include decomposing the application, identifying threats and vulnerabilities, analyzing attack vectors, and determining mitigation strategies.
-ATM helps prioritize risks and supports decision making around risk acceptance, avoidance, or mitigation
+Collecting security and fraud data often results in a large, unstructured pool of facts.
+Adding context transforms data into actionable information, and triangulating multiple pieces creates intelligence indicative of active threats.
+This session explores how to generate actionable intelligence, the impact of emerging standards like TAXII/STIX on threat information sharing, and strategies for combining internal data with external threat intelligence feeds.
-You can download the presentation slides [from here](https://www.slideshare.net/slideshow/application-threat-modeling-presentation/781073)
+You can download the presentation slides [from here](https://www.bankinfosecurity.asia/webinars/creating-actionable-intelligence-visualization-big-data-analytics-w-466)